directus/directus/docs/app/content-collections.md

 ::: warning Requires Configuration

-This feature is only available if a Sort column has been configured in the Collection's data model settings.
+This feature is only available if a Sort column has been configured for the Collection under **"Data Model > Settings"**.

 :::